yannickycpan/oxford-mllab/index.md

 ## Instructors

 - Instructor: Dr. Yangchen Pan (Email: yangchen.eng.ox@gmail.com)
-- TAs: Dr. Alasdair Paren; Zhiyao Luo.
+- TAs: Dr. Alasdair Paren;

 ## Course Policy

 ### Grading and Attendance

 1. Before leaving, please ask the instructor or TAs to review your completed exercises.
 After that, please sign the attendance sheet.
-If you are unable to complete it on time, you may email me (yangchen.eng.ox@gmail.com) no later than 5 p.m. the following day, using the email subject: Yourname-SessionDate-mllab2024.
+If you are unable to complete it on time, based on the discretion of the instructor, you may email me (yangchen.eng.ox@gmail.com) no later than 5 p.m. the following day, using the email subject: Yourname-SessionDate-mllab2025.

-2. **Discussion is encouraged.
-The right answer comes from yourself.**
+2. **Discussion is encouraged, and the correct answer should come from your own effort. **

-3. Students should go to the assigned session unless officially justified evidence is provided (e.g., doctor's note).
+3. Students should go to the registered session unless officially justified evidence is provided (e.g., doctor's note).
+Any absence should be reported to the student office.

-### ChatGPTs are not allowed for coding.
+### AI-based coding tools, such as ChatGPT, Copilot, and similar, are strictly forbidden in this lab.
+You must disable these tools if they are available in your code editor.

 ### Time/Break

 Lab runs from 11:00 am - 5:00 pm, Software Lab B.

-Lunch break: 12:45 pm - 2:00 pm
+Lunch break: 12:50 pm - 2:00 pm

 ## Content